What Began As A Dream...

 Charles Fournier and Gold Seal

 In 1953, Konstantin attended a seminar at the station where it is believed he met Charles Fournier, the president of Gold Seal Wines.
-Being able to speak French, he told Fournier that he could grew vinifera and immediately had Fournier's attention.
+Being able to speak French, he told Fournier that he could grow vinifera and immediately had Fournier's attention.
 Konstantin was hired in 1954, per the letter above, for $1,800 per year as director of vineyard research, the sole purpose was to develop a vinifera program.

 1953